sharemind-sdk/auction-demo/README.md

 Charlie sold his house to Bob and neither Charlie nor Bob learned the amount Alice was willing to pay.

-I have shown that it is not that hard to write privacy preserving application with the Sharemind MPC platform.
+I have hopefully shown that it is not that hard to write privacy preserving application with the Sharemind MPC platform.
 The code itself is quite simple and the hardest part is organizational.
-All parties must coordinate to configure the servers, generate keys for the client applications as well as for the servers and then exchange the public keys.
-Nevertheless, we are building tools to simplify that coordination.
+All parties must coordinate to configure the servers, generate keys for the clients and the servers and then exchange the public keys.
+However, we are building tools to simplify that coordination.